-- □ Log documenting contacts with the Catastrophic Mentor including dates, topic(s) discussed, Mentor's signature and date signed. - □ Log documenting contacts with on-site supervisors and professionals, listing dates/hours of involvement.
-Log must show specific activities/observations, and must be signed by the involved professionals.
+- □ Log documenting contacts with the Catastrophic Mentor including dates, topic(s) discussed, Mentor's signature and date signed. - Log documenting contacts with on-site supervisors and professionals, listing dates/hours of involvement.
+Log must show specific activities/observations, and must be signed by the involved professionals. - □ Submission of WC-R2A (a proposed rehabilitation plan) outlining services as though the observed person were an injured worker.